rbgill23/Timecard_System/README.md

 Utilizes Python 3 and MariaDB.
 Imports the tkinter and datetime modules.
-Tkinter is being used for the GUI.
+Tkinter is being used for the GUI development.
 PAGE (http://page.sourceforge.net/) was used to help visually set all the buttons, entrys, etc., which is the reason why each button or label has a large configuration section.
 Some of the program will not work do to no connection to the database.